demandcluster/AI-Horde-Worker/README.md

+# DO NOT CLONE THIS GOTO THE ORIGINAL REPOSITORY!

 This repository allows you to set up a AI Horde Worker to generate or alchemize images for others

 # AI Horde Worker